matthew-tfs/mjcb.io/content/blog/00058-fall-update-2023.md

 ### Online Training Course ###

-Apparently there is a demand for an online training course related to this subject matter, so I will create my own after I release the second edition of my book.
+Apparently, there is a demand for an online training course related to this subject matter, so I will create my own after I release the second edition of my book.